diegogutierrez83/get_clean_data/README.md

 * The function grep() was used to generate a subtable, from the complete table, with columns names having "mean()" and "std()" characters.

 * In order to obtain the average for each column variable, for each activity and each subject I used the command subset() inside of a for loop havind a counter from 1 to 30 (each subject).
 Inside of this loop thre are condition (if) to select the activity.
-A local variable called filtered was needed so save the results of colMeans(filtered[,3:68])).
+A local variable called filtered was needed filter by subject and activity.
 Other variables were created to save the results in the correct format.

 * Finally, the requeriment 5 was present in a table called mytidy.

 # Variable names

-* mySubjectTrain : data from subject_train.txt       * mySubjectTest  : data from  subject_test.txt
+*  mySubjectTrain : data from subject_train.txt
+*  mySubjectTest  : data from  subject_test.txt
-* myTrainY   :  data from Y_train.txt                * myTestY    : data from Y_test.txt
+*  myTrainY    :  data from Y_train.txt
+*  myTestY     : data from Y_test.txt
-* myFeatures : data from features.txt                * myTest     : data from X_test.txt
+*  myFeatures  : data from features.txt
+*  myTest      : data from X_test.txt
-* myTrain    : data from X_train.txt                 * tableActiv : data from myTrain bind to myTest
+*  myTrain     : data from X_train.txt
+*  tableActiv  : data from myTrain bind to myTest
 *  mySubject   : data from mySubjectTrain bind to mySubjectTest
+*  myActivity  : data from myTrainY bind to myTestY
+*  tableComplete : data from mySubject bind to myActivity bind to tableActiv
+*  subtable    : table resulting from select "mean()" and "std()"
+*  filtered    : local variable by activity and subject
+*  mysubsetW, mysubsetWup, mysubsetWdn, mysubsetStt, mysubsetStd, mysubsetLy : local variables
+*  result      : variable to merge the result of local variable
+*  result2     : to save  result in one unique list, ten transform in data.frame
+*  mytidy      : tidy data set with the average of each variable for each activity and each subject.
+From result2.